JLGarciaFranco/JLGarciaFranco.github.io/index.md

 #### The MSTCP dataset

+* Based on the estimates of precipitation from the satellite product MSWEP v2, and the tropical cyclone tracks obtained from IBTrACS, this dataset provides estimates of tropical cyclone precipitation (TCP)
 *   Dataset is available in zenodo.
 [Zenodo link](https://zenodo.org/doi/10.5281/zenodo.8322962)
 *   This is an unordered list following a header.
 *   This is an unordered list following a header.